amyjko/bookish/examples/tutorial/chapters/introduction.md

 3. Item _3_
 4. Item _4_

-It doesn't matter how many \*'s there are exactly, just whether that number is more or less than the bullets before or after it.
+It doesn't matter how many \*'s there are exactly:linkexample, just whether that number is more or less than the bullets before or after it.

 # Links